Te Ao o Taonga Puoro - School Programme

 The performance features 20 different traditional Māori instruments including pākuru, kōhatu, tumutumu, pūrerehua, porotiti, hue puruhau, poi awhiowhio, kōauau ponga ihu, pūtōrino, kōauau, pōrutu, ororuarangi, nguru, pūtatara, pūpū harakeke, karanga ruru, karanga weka, karanga manu and pūkāea.

-As well as demonstrating the instruments, discussing how to play them and inspiring students to make their own, the programme features a number of pūrākau (old stories) that tell background stories to the taonga.
+As well as demonstrating the instruments, discussing how to play them and inspiring students to make their own, the programme features a number of pūrākau (old stories) that give background stories to the taonga.

 These stories include a creation story, the separation of Ranginui and Papatūānuku, the anger of Tāwhirimātea after the separation, Hine Pū Te Hue's role in bringing peace to her siblings, the story of Hine Raukatauri and how she went to live in her flute, where the Kōkako gets its song, the story of an albatross wing, the story of a whale stranding and a tooth from one of those whales, the story of the pūpū harakeke and its role in warning of approaching danger and Tāne's task of cloaking Papatūānuku in the ngahere (bush).

 The programme also talks about how the sounds of the instruments were lost and then revived by the group Haumanu and finishes with a waiata and question time.

 About Bob Bickerton